 Matthew is passionate about all aspects of project management, business and stakeholder management.
-His areas of speciality include financial management, leadership and business operations.
-Matthews holds a master’s in business administration supported by tertiary qualifications in business, marketing and education.
+His areas of specialty include financial management, leadership, and business operations.
+Matthews holds a master’s in business administration supported by tertiary qualifications in business, marketing, and education.

 Matthew is passionate about the important work of carers and the role of Carers Victoria in facilitating key programs and services to support individuals within our community.

 Our CEO and leadership team are guiding the charge for change and action for Victoria's caring families.